Deep Feature Deformation Weights: Conclusion

 \section{Conclusion}

-Deep Feature Deformation proposes generating deformation weights using feature distances.
-We show through myriad results and comparisons that these weights, without regularization, yield smooth, semantics-preserving affine deformations.
-Barycentric feature distillation ensures our distillation is fast and agnostic to mesh resolution, while our linear blending framework allows for deformation at interactive rates.
-An important affordance of our neural field representation is in automatic symmetry evaluation, which enables symmetric deformation of semantic features and complex pose changes.
-We expose additional avenues of user control through locality weighting and feature space constraints (semantic analogs of traditional control parameters).
-Unlike prior methods, we can incorporate new handles without re-optimization, taking an important step towards true user-interactivity.
-We demonstrate the value of such interactive capabilities through a proof-of-concept application (supplemental) which produces deformations on arbitrary shapes for arbitrary handles in real-time.

-\textbf{Limitations.} DFD weights are distilled on high resolution shapes in under a minute but still require per-shape optimization.
-Linear blending of extreme deformations has known issues (e.g. volume collapse) \cite{skinningcourse:2014} we do not resolve. {
+Deep Feature Deformation generates deformation weights using feature distances.
+These weights, without regularization, yield smooth and shape-preserving deformations.
+Barycentric feature distillation ensures our distillation is fast and resolution-agnostic linear blending enables interactive deformation, and the field representation allows visual symmetry detection.
+We expose classical axes of control through locality weighting and feature space constraints.
+Unlike prior methods we incorporate new handles without re-optimization, taking an important step towards true user-interactivity, which we demonstrate through a proof-of-concept GUI (supplemental videos). \\ \textbf{Limitations.} DFD weights are distilled on high resolution shapes in around a minute but still require per-shape optimization.
+Linear blending of extreme deformations has known issues (e.g. volume collapse) \cite{skinningcourse:2014} we do not resolve.